tinyCLAP: Distilling Constrastive Language-Audio Pretrained Models: Methods

 Let $f_a^S(\cdot)$ be the distilled audio encoder, and $L_a^S(\cdot)$ be the linear projection from the student embedding to the shared multimodal latent space, then:

-where $\hat{X}_a^S \in \mathbb{R}^{N\times U}$ are the audio features extracted from the student network and $E_a^S \in \mathbb{R}^{N\times d}$ is the projection in the shared latent space.
+where $\hat{\mathbf X}_a^S \in \mathbb{R}^{N\times U}$ are the audio features extracted from the student network and $\mathbf E_a^S \in \mathbb{R}^{N\times d}$ is the projection in the shared latent space.

 To distill the audio encoder $f_a(\cdot)$ to a more computationally efficient network ($f_a^S$), one option is to follow the standard knowledge distillation approach \cite{Gou2020KnowledgeDA}.
-However, this would require using both the audio and text modality to compute the soft labels for a fixed number of classes, thus limiting the generalization capabilities of the models.
+However, this method would require using both the audio and text modality to compute the soft labels for a fixed number of classes, thus limiting the generalization capabilities of the models.
 Instead, focusing on the structure of the latent space, we can distill the audio encoder using a single modality (e.g. only audio or text) as the projections are in a shared latent space.
-We recall that for positive audio-text pairs, the cosine similarity is maximum at convergence.
+We recall that the cosine similarity is maximum at convergence for positive audio-text pairs.
 This means that the two projections are aligned and in the same direction.

 Then for a perfectly distilled model, we have: